|Nutritional Guidelines (per serving)|

 - Optional: handful grated cheddar cheese

-- Place the fish and sauce into an ovenproof dish, cover with a thick layer of mashed potatoes fluffed up with a fork or for a more professional look, piped from a piping bag with a large nozzle.
+Place the fish and sauce into an ovenproof dish and cover with a thick layer of mashed potatoes fluffed up with a fork.
+Or for a more professional look, pipe the mashed potatoes from a piping bag with a large nozzle.

-- Put the dish on a baking sheet and cook in the center of the heated oven for 20 to 30 minutes or until the sauce is bubbling beneath the potatoes.
-Serve immediately.
+Put the dish on a baking sheet and cook in the center of the heated oven for 20 to 30 minutes or until the sauce is bubbling beneath the potatoes.

-Note: Either buy one type of fish (skinless and bones removed) cut into bite-sized chunks.
-Or mix different fish and/or prawns together.
+Either buy one type of fish (skinless and bones removed) cut into bite-sized chunks, or mix different fish and/or prawns together.
 Choose non-oily, fleshy fish such as salmon, cod, smoked haddock, and coley (similar to cod).